ChloeRickards/ChloeRickards.github.io/_pages/about.md

   - /about.html
 ---

-# Resume

 # Objective
-I am a recently graduated Masters' student with experience in epidemiological statistics and ecological modeling seeking industry applications of biological data, especially in environmental or human health contexts.
+I am a recently graduated Masters' student with experience in epidemiological statistics and ecological modeling.
+I'm seeking industry or nonprofit applications of biological data, especially in environmental or human health contexts.

 # Education
 MS Ecology and Evolutionary Biology (Sept.
 2022)